How to Set Boundaries at Work for a Healthy Balance: Tips for Disconnecting After the Workday

 Let’s follow Forbes’ advice down below and be smart when setting your work boundaries:

-If you have trouble disconnecting from work, these tips should help you create healthy boundaries.
+If you have trouble disconnecting from duties, these tips should help you set healthy boundaries at work.
 Just remember to be assertive and clear when communicating your work boundaries.
 And don’t be afraid to negotiate if necessary.

 How To Support Employees To Disconnect From Work?